jupyter-xeus/xeus-python/docs/source/index.rst

 .. image:: xeus-python.svg
    :alt: xeus-python

-xeus-python is a Jupyter kernel for Python based on the C++ implementation of the Jupyter protocol xeus.

 Introduction
 ------------

+``xeus-python`` is a Jupyter kernel for Python based on the native implementation of the Jupyter protocol xeus_.

 Licensing
 ---------